vue-vine/vue-vine/packages/docs/src/specification/basics.md

 ## Macros

-With Vue 3.2 wa released, we can use macros in `<script setup>` block, and [Vue Macros](https://vue-macros.sxzz.moe/) pushed the idea to the extreme, in Vue 3.3, Vue added more built-in macros.
+With Vue 3.2 was released, we can use macros in `<script setup>` block, and [Vue Macros](https://vue-macros.sxzz.moe/) pushed the idea to the extreme, in Vue 3.3, Vue added more built-in macros.

 In Vine, we just provide a small amount of macros for now, you can check more details in our separated [Macros](./macros.html) chapter.
 We keep the possibility to add more macros in the future, but every step we take will be cautious.